atsushieno/aap-juce/README.md

 - Go to Android exporter section and make following changes (Gradle/AGP versions may vary):
   - Module Dependencies: add list below
   - minSdkVersion 29
-  - targetSdkVersion 29
+  - targetSdkVersion 31 (can be any later as newer versions show up)
   - Custom Manifest XML content: listed below
-  - Gradle Version 6.8.1-rc-1
-  - Android Plug-in Version 7.0.0-alpha04

 Changes below are also needed.
 You can edit with text editors, which would be easier: